 What Is Foreclosure?

-In simple terms, a foreclosure happens when you stop making mortgage payments, and the lender legally takes back the home.
-Once the bank repossesses the property, they typically sell it through auction or with the help of a real estate agent to recover their losses.
+In simple terms, a foreclosure happens when you stop making mortgage payments, and the lender legally repossesses your home.
+Once the bank takes possession, they typically sell the property through auction or with the help of a real estate agent to recover their losses.

 Here’s what you need to know about foreclosure:

-- The borrower is evicted: Once the bank assumes possession, you lose all legal rights to the home.
+- Eviction: Once the bank assumes possession, you lose all legal rights to the home.

-- Your credit takes a major hit: A foreclosure can drop your credit score by 300–400 points.
+- Credit impact: Foreclosure can drop your credit score by 300–400 points.

-- It lingers for years: A foreclosure stays on your credit report for 7 years, making it nearly impossible to qualify for another mortgage in the near future.
+- Long-term effect: A foreclosure stays on your credit report for 7 years, making it difficult to qualify for another mortgage soon.

 - State laws vary: In some states, lenders can pursue you for the remaining loan balance even after the home is sold.